Kiran Bedi: Lawyers' strike

-On 21 January, the police lathi-charged the striking lawyers in Tis Hazari complex.
+On 21 January, the police baton-charged the striking lawyers in Tis Hazari complex.
 This further enraged the lawyers.
 On 17 February, a mob of an estimated 600–1000 people led by the Congress corporator Rajesh Yadav arrived at Tis Hazari court.
 The mob was armed with brickbats, hockey sticks and small rods.
 It raised slogans in support of Bedi and Prime Minister Rajiv Gandhi.
 It stoned the lawyers' chambers and smashed the windscreens of their cars.
 The police force deployed in the area did not try to stop the mob violence, although some individual policemen tried to control the mob.
 Bedi denied any connivance in the incident.
 The police later arrested Rajesh Yadav, and charged him with rioting and conspiracy.
 The Congress distanced itself from Yadav and ousted him.

 For the next two months, the lawyers stopped courts from functioning in Delhi and neighbouring states, demanding Bedi's resignation.
 The strike was called off after the Delhi High Court constituted a two-judge committee to investigate the matter.
 Known as Wadhwa Commission, the committee consisted of Justice DP Wadhwa and Justice NN Goswamy.
 KK Venugopal, the lawyers' counsel, produced evidence that on 17 February, all police stations in the zone knew that a 2000-strong mob was heading towards Tis Hazari Courts Complex, where the lawyers were on a hunger strike.
 Despite this, no police force was deputed to protect them.
 In its interim report, the Commission expressed concern over police lapses.
 The judges said that they wanted to investigate the matter further, and recommended transfer of five police officers (including Bedi) out of North Delhi, during the investigation period.
 Even before the report was made public, in April 1988, the Union Government transferred Bedi to the post of deputy director (Operations) in the Narcotics Control Bureau (NCB), also in Delhi.
 Two days later, the four other officers mentioned in the report were also transferred.

 The members of the Delhi Bar Association were not satisfied with Bedi's transfer, and wanted her suspended.
 However, the Police Commissioner Ved Marwah refused to suspend Bedi.
 The commission's final report, released in April 1990, censured all the parties.
 The report stated that the arrest of Rajesh Agnihotri was justified, but his handcuffing was illegal.
 It also concluded that an "indiscriminate and unjustified" lathi-charge on the lawyers was ordered by Bedi, and that she had connived with the municipal councillor to organize the mob attack on the lawyers.
 The scholarly legal commentary was divided, with some supporting Bedi, citing her "unblemished" service record.